joshmilind/cacoresystem/documents/caCORE3-2_SOURCE_README.txt

 ----------------------------------------------------------------
- 4.2 Deploy the war files
+ 4.2 Deploy the war file
 ----------------------------------------------------------------

-    The following file cacore32.war should be dropped into the jboss default\deploy directory.
+    The following file, cacore32.war, should be dropped into the jboss default\deploy directory.